 To ensure that Camel is used with appropriate permissions and security controls, Camel services are disabled by default in the Policy Editor.

-Starting with version 10.0, you can use Camel version 3.21.2.
-Learn how to upgrade PingAuthorize versions 9.3 and earlier using Camel 2.x in the Apache Camel 2.x to 3.0 migration guide ...
+Starting with PingAuthorize 10.2, you can use Camel version 3.22.2.

+- Learn how to migrate PingAuthorize versions 9.3 and earlier using Camel 2.x in the Apache Camel 2.x to 3.0 migration guide ☑. - Learn how to upgrade PingAuthorize versions 10.0 and 10.1 using Camel 3.21.2 in the Apache Camel 3.x upgrade guide ...

-If you upgrade an existing installation of PingAuthorize to version 9.3.0.0 or later, and the earlier version was configured in embedded PPD mode with a deployment package containing Camel services, the upgraded PingAuthorize server will fail to start.
-The following steps also resolve this issue:
+If you upgrade an existing installation of PingAuthorize to version 9.3.0.0 or later, and the earlier version was configured in embedded PDP mode with a deployment package containing Camel services, the upgraded PingAuthorize server will fail to start.
+The following steps also resolve this issue.

-- 1. In the PingAuthorize server distribution, copy the symphonic-camel-pdp-<version>.jar file from resource/camel to the lib folder. - 2.
+- 1. In the PingAuthorize Server distribution, copy the symphonic-camel-pdp-<version>.jar file from resource/camel to the lib folder. - 2.
 In the Policy Editor distribution, copy the symphonic-camel-pap-<version>.jar file from resource/camel to the admin-point-application/lib folder. - 3.
 Enable the Camel service.